Stuart Nursing Home Abuse Attorney

 If you suspect your loved one has been abused or neglected in a nursing home, you should speak with a reputable attorney as soon as possible.

-Through more than 20 years of experience representing the injured, Gordon & Partners has recovered millions on behalf of the injured, including a $1,270,000 jury verdict on behalf of a nursing home resident who was infested with maggots.
+Through more than 25 years of experience representing the injured, Gordon & Partners has recovered millions on behalf of the injured, including a $1,270,000 jury verdict on behalf of a nursing home resident who was infested with maggots.
 Our Stuart nursing home abuse attorneys are committed to protecting the rights of those who are vulnerable to abuse and neglect from caregivers.
 We work on a contingency fee basis and charge no legal fees or other costs unless we recover compensation for you.
-Contact us today for a free, no obligation consultation to learn more about how we can help your loved one.
+Contact our nursing home abuse lawyers today for a free, no obligation consultation to learn more about how we can help your loved one.